neutraltone/CV/README.md

 **Front-end developer**
 _June 2017 - August 2018_

-Duties range from designing products, implementing designs responsively, integrating with various CMS platforms right though to monitoring user behaviour to inform iterations of designs.
+Duties ranged from designing products, implementing designs responsively, integrating with various CMS platforms right though to monitoring user behaviour to inform iterations of designs.

 - Setup front-end tooling with gulp.js and webpack to support building of SASS components, JS modules and SVG sprite sheets.
 - Introduced and managed continuous integration for a number of new and existing projects allowing for auto deployment.